 Apply for a blue badge

-The Blue Badge scheme is a national scheme for those who have a permanent disability which means they are unable to walk or virtually unable to walk or those who are registered blind.
+The Blue Badge scheme is a national scheme for those who have a permanent disability which means they are unable to walk, virtually unable to walk, a risk in traffic or are registered blind.
 A blue badge is intended to help those who would be unable to visit public buildings, shops and other places unless they can park close to their destination.

 Blue Badges can be issued to adults, children or to organisations providing care.
 They can be used by badge holders who are drivers or passengers in any vehicle.